-- Directing training for law enforcement and county attorneys across the state, through more than 100 presentations and conferences, as well as videos, guides for patrol officers and other resources.
+- Directed training for law enforcement and county attorneys across the state, through more than 100 presentations and conferences, as well as videos, guides for patrol officers and other resources.

-- Strengthening Minnesota’s Safe Harbor system with regional multidisciplinary convenings, as well as partnerships with tribal nations.
+- Strengthened Minnesota’s Safe Harbor system with regional multidisciplinary convenings, as well as partnerships with tribal nations.

-- Partnering with the Minnesota Coalition Against Sexual Assault to develop a model protocol for communities to respond to sexual exploitation.
+- Partnered with the Minnesota Coalition Against Sexual Assault to develop Safe Harbor Protocol Guidelines for communities to respond to sexual exploitation.